 The strength of a sponsor letter and/or sponsor evaluation is important when the Membership Committee evaluates candidates and should reflect the Association's criteria for membership.

-Please use the following guidelines when composing letters of support or completing sponsor evaluations.
 The Committee looks to identify candidates with evidence of contribution within the Association’s five core values and in the following areas:

 Academic Appointment: University affiliation is desirable.
 Appropriate academic appointment for experience and evidence of progress in academia over time is important albeit not essential.

 Bibliography: For some candidates, a bibliography is most reliable index of academic performance and potential.
 The candidate's list of publications is reviewed to assess the value of original contributions in English language literature rather than relying only on the total number of publications.
 In addition, evaluation of the candidates' contribution to the publication, as opposed to being an incidental co-author, is important.

 Personal Knowledge of Candidate: Personal knowledge is useful in interpreting letters of support and in understanding a candidate’s input to publications and potential academic productivity.

 Professional Conduct: Evidence of scientific originality and demonstration of careful, honest reporting and accurate scientific analysis of data is important.
 Discretion in relation with peers, patients, and the public is a requirement.